jrochkind/attr_json/doc_src/dirty_tracking.md

 and the initial [AR pull request](https://github.com/rails/rails/pull/25337).

-AttrJson supports all of these new-style dirty-tracking methods, only in Rails 5.1+. (**Sorry, our dirty tracking support does not work with Rails 5.0, or old-style dirty API in Rails 5.1.
-Only new-style API in Rails 5.1+**).
-I wasn't able to find a good way to get changes in the default Rails dirty tracking methods, so instead they are available off a separate `attr_json_changes` method, which also allows customization of if host record changes are also included.
+AttrJson supports all of these new-style dirty-tracking methods, only in Rails 5.1+. (*Sorry, our dirty tracking support does not work with Rails 5.0, or old-style dirty API in Rails 5.1.
+Only new-style API in Rails 5.1+*).
+I wasn't able to find a good way to get changes in the default Rails dirty tracking methods, so instead **they are available off a separate `attr_json_changes` method**, which also allows customization of if host record changes are also included.

 To include the AttrJson dirty-tracking features, include the